markjas0n/upgraded-goggles/README.md

 # Task Board

-A simple Kanban board for task management.
 This web application allows team members to manage project tasks by adding, updating, and tracking the progress of tasks.

 ## Features